 Get Educated About Warning Signs

-It can be tricky to spot the people who are having a harder-than-average time coping at work.
+It can be tricky to spot a coworker who is having a harder-than-average time coping at work.
 By nature, many workplaces are stressful, making it more difficult to determine whether a person is facing a normal level of stress or actually dealing with stress that won’t go away.

 Take time to learn about some of the obvious symptoms of things such as depression, chronic stress and even domestic abuse.
 The more you learn, the easier it should become to figure out whether a colleague needs a helping hand.